 - Communication between providers: Telehealth RNs communicate abnormal values and/or other concerning findings to patients’ physicians via phone call or fax.
 In addition, telehealth RNs can print out vital signs for any period of time the patient has been under care and can forward that information to the physician if requested.
 Telehealth RNs communicate with in-home home health nurses via an electronic medical record.

 Innovator DisclosuresMs.
-Lesley Cryer reported having no financial interests or business/professional affiliations relevant to the work described in this profile.
+Decker has not indicated whether she has financial interests or business/professional affiliations relevant to the work described in this profile.

 ResultsThe program has contributed to a reduction in hospitalizations for CHF patients and led to greater RN productivity and high rates of patient satisfaction.